Here are 10 top tips for getting your house ready to sell.

 - Don't look backwards -- look toward the future.

 Pack up those personal photographs and family heirlooms.
 Buyers can't see past personal artifacts, and you don't want them to be distracted.
 You want buyers to imagine their own photos on the walls, and they can't do that if yours are there!
 You don't want to make any buyer ask, "I wonder what kind of people live in this home?"
 You want buyers to say, "I can see myself living here."
 Clean off dresser tops, refrigerators and remove walls of photos.
+Take down religious pictures, icons or photos too.
+Your religion is special and personal to you.
+We like to say, "Make your home interior look like a hotel suite.
+Very little of anything up, anywhere."

 - People collect an amazing quantity of junk.
 Consider this: if you haven't used it in over a year, you probably don't need it.